Animal Re-Identification on Microcontrollers: Structurally Guided Width--Depth Pruning for Customizing MobileNetV2

 \subsection{Reducing the Model Depth}

 Having fixed the width multiplier to $\alpha = 0.35$, the backbone still exceeds the memory budget of our embedded platform discussed in \autoref{sec:background}.
+We choose this sequential strategy because the preceding width study shows that the smallest ImageNet-pretrained width already provides a strong accuracy–size trade-off, while wider variants would further increase the memory pressure on the MCU.
+With this memory-first deployment objective, we fix the minimum pretrained width and focus the remaining search on depth reduction.
 We therefore next ask how much we can reduce the model depth, i.e. the number of inverted residual bottleneck blocks, while keeping the width multiplier unchanged.
 We will show that retaining only the first seven out of sixteen blocks yields a strong “knee point” in the accuracy–size trade-off: the model shrinks to 1.97 MB while remaining on the near-optimal mAP plateau, with performance comparable to the best depths on all datasets.

 With the width fixed at $\alpha = 0.35$, depth is the other major degree of freedom in the backbone design.
 Increasing depth adds layers and therefore increases parameters and computation, but it is not clear how much additional depth actually helps Animal Re-ID at low resolution.
 We therefore investigate whether a shorter prefix of MobileNetV2 can retain most of the Animal Re-ID performance while substantially reducing model size.